Come ashore for a castle tour, a taste of island life or to witness a sub-tropical paradise.

-New for 2013 will be free walks and talks around the village and harbour side of St Michael's Mount.
+This year we will be continuing with our free walks and talks around the village and harbour side of St Michael's Mount.
 Led by keen historian, veteran tour guide and long-standing island resident, Bob Hunt, the tour will walk you around the island village and harbour side focusing on the history of community life from its heyday as a port with a population of over two hundred to the everyday life of getting the children to school and transporting shopping over to the island.
 The tour will also take in some of the historical buildings within the village, including two former public houses and the old mackerel smoking house.

 Tours will take place Tuesday and Friday at 11am and 2pm, will last for 30 minutes and be free of charge.